20Cypher/AI-Data-Analyst-Agent/README.md

 5. **Evaluation Suite**: Automated testing with metrics
 6. **Documentation**: Complete README with setup instructions
 7. **Testing**: Unit tests for core components
-8. **Docker Support**: Containerized deployment

-The system is production-ready with proper error handling, validation, observability, and security measures.
-It can be deployed locally or in containers and provides a complete data analysis workflow from natural language questions to reproducible analysis bundles.